GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ### 11.1 Introduction

 The SensorThings service interface provides interfaces for users to perform CRUD actions on resources through different HTTP methods.
 However, as many IoT devices are resource-constrained, handling a large number of communications may not be practical.
 This section describes how a SensorThings service can support executing multiple operations sent in a single HTTP request through the use of batch processing.
 This section covers both how batch operations are represented and processed.
-SensorThings batch request extension is adapted from [OData 4.0 Protocol 11.7] and all subsections.
+SensorThings batch request extension is adapted from [OData 4.0 Protocol 11.7][OData Protocol] and all subsections.
 The only difference is that the `OData-Version` header SHOULD be omitted in SensorThings.
 Readers are encouraged to read the OData specification section 11.7 before reading the examples below.

 ### 11.2 Batch-processing request

-A batch request is represented as a Multipart MIME v1.0 message [RFC2046], a standard format allowing the representation of multiple parts, each of which may have a different content type, within a single request.
+A batch request is represented as a Multipart MIME v1.0 message ([RFC 2046][RFC 2046]), a standard format allowing the representation of multiple parts, each of which may have a different content type, within a single request.

 The example below shows a GUID as a boundary and `example.org/v1.0/` for the URI of the service.